 You may be able to defend this charge by proving that your actions were taken in self-defense.
 Manslaughter carries severe penalties, as well as providing possible grounds for removal.

-Read more about manslaughter here and learn how we can help you protect your rights.
+Learn about manslaughter and how we can help protect your rights.

 Effect of Conviction on Immigration Status